“How much alcohol do I need to purchase for my event”?

 Not everyone offers a full bar at their event, so it is important to first decide what you’ll be offering to your guests.
 Will they have the option of wine, liquor and beer, wine and beer, Craft Beer only?
 Your first step is to narrow down what alcoholic beverages, if any, you want to offer to guests.

-Let’s pretend that this particular event is a wedding with 100 guests and a four hour reception.
-Assuming that no alcohol was served prior to or during the ceremony, we’re starting with a cocktail hour.
+Next, let’s pretend this particular event is a wedding with 100 guests and a four hour reception.
+We’ll assume no alcohol was served prior to or during the ceremony and we’re starting with a cocktail hour.

 Over the course of your reception (including cocktail hour), your guests will most likely have about 4 beverages (about 1 per hour).
 If we do the math here, that is 100 guests x 4 drinks = 400 drinks.
 So what exactly should you plan to stock the bar with?